By Sonia Elks and Rachel Savage

 LONDON, May 27 (Openly) - Same-sex marriage became legal in Costa Rica on May 26, with lesbian couple Daritza Araya and Alexandra Quiros the first couple to marry under the new law at eight minutes after midnight, watched by nearly 20,000 people on Facebook.

 The nation's constitutional court had ruled in August 2018 that a ban on same-sex marriage was unconstitutional.

-As Sharni Edwards and Robyn Peoples make history, here are the key facts about same-sex marriage around the world.
+As the Central American country makes history, here are the key facts about same-sex marriage around the world:

 * The first country to legalise same-sex marriage was the Netherlands in 2001.

-* Same-sex marriage is legal in 27 United Nations member states: Argentina, Australia, Austria, Belgium, Brazil, Britain, Canada, Colombia, Denmark, Ecuador, Finland, France, Germany, Iceland, Ireland, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Portugal, South Africa, Spain, Sweden, Uruguay, and the United States.
+* Same-sex marriage is legal in 28 United Nations member states: Argentina, Australia, Austria, Belgium, Brazil, Britain, Canada, Colombia, Costa Rica, Denmark, Ecuador, Finland, France, Germany, Iceland, Ireland, Luxembourg, Malta, Mexico, Netherlands, New Zealand, Norway, Portugal, South Africa, Spain, Sweden, Uruguay, and the United States.

 * A total of 31 U.N. states recognise some form of civil partnership for same-sex couples.

 * Northern Ireland became the last part of the United Kingdom to introduce equal marriage rights in February 2020.

 * Ecuador, Taiwan and Austria all legalised gay marriage in 2019.